Photo: Bekka Mongeau

 • Lander Swim Club

-Lander Swim Club is a not-for-profit organization empowering athletes of all ages to grow and achieve their personal best through excellence in swimming.
-The Lander Swim Club program is designed to enable swimmers to grow from minimal swimming ability into competitive swimming ability at the local, state, regional, and national levels.
-The club is committed to fun, family, exercise, team spirit, and helping swimmers achieve their personal best.
+The Lander Swim Club empowers athletes to grow and achieve their personal best through excellence in swimming in a safe and supportive environment.
+The Lander Swim Club program is designed to enable swimmers to grow from minimal swimming ability into competitive swimming ability at all levels, and is committed to fun, family, exercise, team spirit, and helping swimmers achieve their personal best.

 • Lander Valley Farmers Market